James Beattie quality clear to see - Leam Richardson

 James Beattie has proved he still has the quality to cause problems for opposition defences, according to Accrington manager Leam Richardson.

 Beattie scored his first goal for three years in the

 "Stats are sometimes false and you saw the quality he's got," Richardson told BBC Radio Lancashire.

 "He could have easily had three or four goals.
 You can see the awareness, the cleverness and the pedigree that he's got and it breeds through the team."

-Former England striker Beattie, 34, joined Stanley as a player-coach on 9 November and made his debut at Barnet on Friday, playing 11 minutes as a substitute at Underhill.
+Former England striker Beattie, 34, on 9 November and made his debut at Barnet on Friday, playing 11 minutes as a substitute at Underhill.